mediulus/Train-Together/src/concepts/TeamMembership/TeamMembershipConcept.md

                     requires:
                         - Team exists with this title
                         - passKey = team.passKey
-                        - athlete exists
-                        - athlete is already a member of this team
+                        - athlete is not already a member of this team
-                        - athlete.role = athlete
                     effects: adds the athlete to the team.athletes set

                 removeAthlete(title: String, athleteName: String)
                     requires:
                         - Team exists with this title
-                        - User exists with this name
-                        - users.role = athlete
                         - user is in team.athletes
                     effects: removes the athlete with that name from the team.athletes set

                 getTeamByCoach(coachId: ID): coachesTeam: Team
-                    requires: coach exists and is a coach
+                    requires: the coach has a team
                     effects: returns the team the coach owns

                 getTeamByAthlete(athleteId: ID): athletesTeam: Team
-                    requires: athlete exists and is an athlete
+                    requires: the athlete has a team
                     effects: returns the team the athlete is a part of

                 getAthletesByTeam(teamId): Athlete[]